dictionaria/iquito/raw/intro.md

 </tbody>
 </table>

 Ditransitive verbs license up to three overt arguments -- subject, direct object, and indirect object -- as exemplified in (30) and (31).
-While the majority require at least two overt arguments (subject and direct object), a small subset of ditransitive verbs, such as *paajúuni* ‘teach’ require only a single (subject) argument, as in (30a).
+While the majority require at least two overt arguments (subject and direct object), a small subset of ditransitive verbs, such as *paajúuni* ‘teach’, require only a single (subject) argument, as in (30a).
 When a single post-verbal, non-subject argument accompanies a ditransitive verb, ambiguity regarding the grammatical relationship of that argument may arise, as in (31a).
 When there are two overt post-verbal arguments, their order is not syntactically rigid, as shown in (31b-c); rather, post-verbal argument ordering is sensitive to pragmatic considerations.

 <table class="unstyled">